-1 Law 1 - The players
+1 LAW 1 - THE PLAYERS

-1.1 Law 1.1 (Number of players) shall be replaced by:

-A match is played between two sides, each of eleven players, one of whom shall be captain.
+- 1.1 Law 1.1 (Number of players) shall be replaced by: - 1.1.1 A match is played between two sides, each of eleven players, one of whom shall be captain.
 A match shall however be able to commence if one or both sides nominate nine or ten players.
 A match shall not commence if either team is unable to nominate at least 9 players.
 After the match has commenced, should a team have fewer than 9 players able to play, the Competition Technical Committee shall have ultimate authority over the continuation of the match.

-If, during the match and for whatever reason, a side is reduced to fewer than the original number of nominated players, the match shall continue as long as it is possible to do so under the

-$1.2\ \text{Law}\ 1.2$ (Nomination and replacement of players) shall be replaced by:

-Each Captain shall nominate his/her players in writing to one of the umpires before the toss.
-No player may be replaced after the nomination of teams and before the Umpire has called Play, other than in the circumstances of 1.3 and 1.4 below, without the consent of the opposing Captain (not to be unreasonably withheld) and ECB Domestic Cricket Operations.
-No player may be replaced after the Umpire has called Play before the first ball of the match other than in the circumstances of 1.3 and 1.4 below.

-If after a Captain has nominated his/her players, it is discovered that someone who was not on the list has acted in the match as though a nominated player, then, if consent is not given by the opposing Captain (not to be unreasonably withheld) for the original nomination to be changed, the offender shall take no further part in the match and no replacement, including the original nominated player shall be allowed.
+- 1.1.2 If, during the match and for whatever reason, a side is reduced to fewer than the original number of nominated players, the match shall continue as long as it is possible to do so under the Laws. - 1.2 Law 1.2 (Nomination and replacement of players) shall be replaced by: - 1.2.1 Each captain shall nominate their players in writing to one of the umpires before the toss.
+No player may be replaced after the nomination of teams and before the umpire has called Play, other than in the circumstances of Playing Condition 1.3 below, without the consent of the opposing captain (not to be unreasonably withheld) and ECB Domestic Cricket Operations.
+No player may be replaced after the umpire has called Play before the first ball of the match other than in the circumstances of Playing Condition 1.3 below. - 1.2.2 If after a captain has nominated their players, it is discovered that someone who was not on the list has acted in the match as though a nominated player, then, if consent is not given by the opposing captain (not to be unreasonably withheld) for the original nomination to be changed, the offender shall take no further part in the match and no replacement, including the original nominated player shall be allowed.